-How are Faculty and Students Involved?
+How Are Faculty And Students Involved?

 Geology and Environmental Science

-Dr. Clark’s research includes computer modeling of the paleo hydrology and changing levels of the Great Lakes resulting from earth deformation still continuing after melting of the ice sheets of the last ice age.
+Dr. James Clark’s research includes computer modeling of the paleo hydrology and changing levels of the Great Lakes resulting from earth deformation still continuing after melting of the ice sheets of the last ice age.
 He uses a computer model of the whole earth to simulate the changing levels of the global oceans as recorded by ancient shorelines, modern tide gauges and satellite altimetry.
 This research provides assessment of the possible sea level consequences of global warming.

 Young Evangelicals for Climate Action (YECA)